 What exactly do pageboys do?
 And where did these traditions come from?

 “Pageboy” is a term often found in Europe that encompasses the duties of ring bearer, coin bearer, and train bearer (but they don’t have to be boys).
-It’s a fantastic way to include the younger family members and make them look adorable while doing so.
-At around seven years old, they are sure to extract doting sighs from the wedding congregation as they bounce up the aisle, at the head of the bridal procession, looking like the groom’s personal Mini-Me.
-They are mostly of some relation, and in the same age range, as the petal-wielding flower girls, and might even share a dance with them at the reception.
+It’s a fantastic way to include the younger family members and make them look adorable while doing so as they bounce up the aisle, at the head of the bridal procession, looking like the groom’s personal Mini-Me.
+They are mostly of some relation, and in the same age range, as the petal-wielding flower girls and might even share a dance with them at the reception.